tomhanika/brunt/README.md

 Note that the file path from the current directory needs to be specified to access the jar file.

-##Arguments
+## Arguments

 Arguments such as sets need to be specified in string form, by encasing them in the " character.
-A set of integers my be input like this:
+A set of integers may be input like this:

     $ "#{1 2 3}"